GalaXYGong/ACIT-4640-lab7/README.md

 ## Ansible Commands

-The public IP/DNS names must be in `ansible/inventory/hosts.yml` before these commands are run.
+The public IP/DNS names are in `ansible/inventory/hosts.yml` before these commands are run.

 ```sh
 # go to ansible directory